Climate change in New Zealand: Carbon tax

 New Zealand Governments have unsuccessfully attempted to enact a carbon tax.

 In 2005, the Fifth Labour Government had proposed a carbon tax of NZ$15 per tonne of CO_{2} equivalent (US$14.47 after adjusting for inflation in 2021) to meet obligations under the Kyoto Protocol.
 The tax was scheduled to take effect from April 2007 and apply across most economic sectors, with an exemption for methane emissions from farming and provisions for special exemptions from carbon-intensive businesses if they adopted best-practice standards.

 After the 2005 election, two coalition parties supporting the Fifth Labour Government, NZ First and United Future, opposed the proposed tax, and it was abandoned in December 2005.
 The Green Party described the carbon tax backdown as "giving up on climate change" and "capitulating" to the anti-Kyoto lobby.

 The Environmental Defence Society described the withdrawal of the carbon tax as "pathetic" and a result of the NZ Government Climate Change Office being "captured" by vested interests such as energy intensive businesses and the Greenhouse Policy Coalition.

+Methane policies

+In 2003, the Government proposed an Agricultural emissions research levy to fund research into reducing ruminant emissions.
+The proposal, popularly called a "fart tax", was strongly opposed by Federated Farmers and was later abandoned.
+The Livestock Emissions and Abatement Research Network (LEARN) was launched in 2007 to address livestock emissions.
+The Pastoral Greenhouse Gas Research Consortium between the New Zealand government and industry groups seeks to reduce agricultural emissions through the funding of research.